Discontinuous Galerkin Library

 template<class Geometry , class Matrix , class Container >

-using dg::Helmholtz1d = typedef GeneralHelmholtz<dg::Elliptic1d<Geometry,Matrix,Container>, Container>
+using dg::Helmholtz1d = GeneralHelmholtz<dg::Elliptic1d<Geometry,Matrix,Container>, Container>

 a 1d Helmholtz opereator \( (\chi - \alpha F)\) with \( F = -\partial_x^2\)